nx-lr/td_theme_vscode/README.md

 ## Extension Pack 📦

-Once this theme is published on Visual Studio Code, it will also be available as an extension pack.
+This theme would be available very soon on the Visual Studio Marketplace.
+It would also be available as an extension pack, and would also contain the following extensions:

 - **Customize UI** & **Monkey Patch** - to inject custom CSS and JS
 - **Babel JavaScript** - syntax highlighting for Babel JavaScript.
 Also supports some experimental JavaScript features, and support for Flow, GraphQL and Styled Components.